Ascentul/Ascentul/docs/USER_GUIDE.md

 ### Using Coach Tips

-1. Open Coach panel (if available)
+1. Open Coach panel from the right sidebar
 2. Browse tips by category
 3. Click category to expand
 4. Read and apply tips